Trip to IU a Walk Down Memory Lane for Bottom

 The Wolverines open the season on Sept.
 29 at home, where they will compete three straight weekends to begin 2012-13.

-Mike Bottom recently concluded his fourth year as the head coach for the U-M men's and women's swimming and diving programs since the 2012-13 season.
+Mike Bottom is in his ninth year at the University of Michigan, overseeing both the men's and women's swimming and diving programs since the 2012-13 season.
 Prior to the program's combining, Bottom served as head coach for the men's swimming and diving team (2008-12).

-In his eight years with the men, Bottom is 70-3-1 in dual meets (43-1 in the Big Ten), with one national championship (2013), seven Big Ten championships (2009, 2011-16) and seven top-10 finishes at the NCAA Championships, including four top-five finishes.
-He is a five-time Big Ten Men's Swimming Coach of the Year (2011-15) and was 2013 CSCAA Swimming Coach of the Year.
-In his eight years, Bottom has coached the men's swimmers to a total of eight national titles (seven individual, one relay), and has produced 88 Big Ten individual or relay titles and 35 NCAA All-Americans.
-Under Bottom's guidance, a Michigan swimmer has been named Big Ten Swimmer of the Year in six of Bottom's eight years: Tyler Clary (2009-10), Dan Madwed (2012), Connor Jaeger (2013-14) and Dylan Bosch (2015).
-Several of Bottom's student-athletes have competed at the Olympics, including Clary (USA), Jaeger (USA), Charlie Houchin (USA), Sean Ryan (USA), Anders Lie Nielsen (Denmark), Siobhan Haughey (Hong Kong) and Claudia Lau (Hong Kong).
+In his nine years with the men, Bottom is 75-4-1 in dual meets (46-2 in the Big Ten), with one national championship (2013), seven Big Ten championships (2009, 2011-16) and seven top-10 finishes at the NCAA Championships, including four consecutive top-five finishes from 2012-15.
+He is a five-time Big Ten Men's Swimming Coach of the Year (2011-15) and was named CSCAA Swimming Coach of the Year in 2013.
+During his tenure, Bottom has coached the men's swimmers to a total of eight national titles (seven individual, one relay), and has produced 92 Big Ten individual or relay titles and 36 NCAA All-Americans.
+In Bottom's nine years, a Michigan swimmer has been named Big Ten Swimmer of the Year seven times: Tyler Clary (2009-10), Dan Madwed (2012), Connor Jaeger (2013-14), Dylan Bosch (2015) and Felix Auböck (2017).